We could be watching Celebrity Big Brother and Big Brother UK very differently in future.

-Ratings for the ageing reality show have dropped in recent years and this summer hit some all-time lows, leading to speculation they won't be back beyond next year.
+Ratings for the ageing reality show have dropped in recent years, leading to speculation they won't be back beyond next year.

 But if Big Brother does disappear from TV it might not go away completely.

-Speaking at the Edinburgh TV Festival last week, Channel 5 boss Ben Frow explained his views on the situation: "Big Brother has been hugely successful for Channel 5.
+Speaking at the Edinburgh TV Festival in 2017, Channel 5 boss Ben Frow explained his views on the situation: "Big Brother has been hugely successful for Channel 5.
 It has been a very valuable show to Channel 5 in terms of bringing young viewers.

 "But I made it clear when I came that it would be very irresponsible to have one show carrying that amount of weight.

 "That gives the production company a gun held to my head and we don't need that.
 So we've worked over four years to find other shows that can attract young viewers."

 Frow pointed out that new 'Love Island rival' Make Or break on Channel 5 was "bigger than Big Brother" last year summer with its younger viewers.

 On Big Brother being renewed beyond 2018, Frow admitted it was still up in the air.